epmanu185/Revenue-Retention-Cohort-Analysis-for-B2B-FinTech-Investor-Reporting-/README.md

 ---

 ## Business Context
-The platform serves B2B customers through multiple revenue streams, including:
-- Subscription plans (Monthly, Yearly, Pay-as-you-go, Enterprise)
+The platform is a US-focused B2B payments and financial operations platform designed to help businesses **send and receive money efficiently**.

+Core payment capabilities include:
+- Creating, printing, emailing, and mailing checks to vendors
+- ACH and wire transfers for domestic business payments
+- Requesting payments from customers and partners
+- Recently introduced international payment capabilities

+In addition to payments, the platform provides value-added business tools such as:
-- Wallet-based balances and transactions
+- Wallet-based balances for faster transactions
+- Spend tracking and transaction visibility
+- Bank account and ledger-style financial views
-- Add-on services
+- Add-on features that support day-to-day business operations

-- Credit and bank-related revenue (profit sharing, rails)
+The platform monetizes through a combination of **subscription plans, payment-related fees, wallet-based revenue, add-ons, and credit or bank-related revenue streams**.

+Given the diversity of payment flows and monetization models, leadership needed a cohort-based view to understand **how customer retention and revenue quality evolve over time** across different customer segments and payment behaviors.

 While overall user acquisition was strong, leadership needed a **cohort-based view** to understand:
 - How long customers stay active